MikeDigitize/lazy/README.md

 }
 ```

-The `scroll` event listener which triggers the `LazyScroll` functionality has its callback throttled to conserve performance.
+The `scroll` event listener on the window, which triggers the `LazyScroll` functionality, has its callback throttled to conserve performance.

 ## Lazy Proximity

-The `LazyProximity` class is a wrapper around `LazyLoad`. `LazyProximity` allows you to define trigger elements on the page that will trigger the loading of any amount of lazy images.
+The `LazyProximity` class is a wrapper around `LazyLoad`. `LazyProximity` allows you to define elements on the page that will trigger the loading of any amount of lazy images when hovered over or when receiving a click / touch event, for mobile.

-Loading is triggered when the mouse is over a trigger element or when a trigger receives a click / touch event, for mobile.
-The lazy images a trigger should load are defined with a CSS selector in the trigger element's `data-lazy-target` attribute.
+The lazy images a trigger element will load are defined with a CSS selector in its `data-lazy-target` attribute.

 ```html
 <!-- loads all images that match the selector ".lazy-holder img" -->